Royal William, Euromodel, a retro log

 I went to bed and tried to pretend it hadn't happened and it would all be okay in the morning, it was too awful to think about, it looked bad, I couldn't leave it like that.
 If the boat fairies didn't visit it overnight and fix it I would have to strip and re-plank both decks as I didn’t think that I could replicate the main deck planks.

 In the morning it looked just as bad, so as with the cast windows, if I had left the decks the way they were I would on seeing them every day regret it.
-I took it on the chin and learn from it.
+I took it on the chin and learned from it.

 I ended up striping the decks of their planks, cutting away part of the quarter deck to give me access and even removing the stairs, I cleaned everything up, got some more wood and started the decks again, once committed I felt much better.